EmilieStewartJones/random/README.md

 #### Notes
 This function needs some improvements.
 Could possibly use f. subset and maybe other smaller functions to reduce its length.

+## f.subquery
+A function exclusively used in other functions that query from the database.
+Creates a 'subquery' that may be included in a database query to specify calving year and calving location.